hojaeklee/SfM_3D_Reconstruction/README.md

 - Util functions:

 # DeMoN > Alex
 - Use pretrained weights (Filetype)
 - Collect test dataset
+- Format dataset - scale to use camera instrinsics in SUN3d
 - Calibration parameters (intrinsic & distortion)
 - Evaluate on test dataset

 # Using Demon
-- Photos used in demon must be undistorted and rectified using the camera calibration matrix and a function such as OpenCV's /home/grohbot/Downloads/bm1/intrinsics.txt
+- Photos used in demon must be undistorted and rectified using the camera calibration matrix and a function such as OpenCV's
 -

 # Running Demon
 - input resolution 256x192 , 4x3 ratio